-The Department of African American and African Studies actively seeks to make students aware of issues of social justice that shape the communities in which they live and work, as well as communities throughout society.
+The Department of Africana Studies actively seeks to make students aware of issues of social justice that shape the communities in which they live and work, as well as communities throughout society.

 Students are expected to be able to apply the methodology and analytical approaches of the humanities, social sciences, behavioral sciences, and the arts to a rigorous study of experiences throughout the African diaspora.